 Sitting on my ass for 12 hours a day meditating is not something that I care to do often.
 It actually made me a little depressed.
 I was craving movement.
 I wanted to climb the rocks out in the desert, I wanted to bear crawl in the sand, I wanted to pick heavy stuff up and put it down, I wanted to run, jump, and do handstands.

 Movement is my medicine.
 It makes me feel good.
 It relieves stress.
 It’s a form of meditation and flow for me.

 What about you?
 What’s your medicine?

-One last lesson that I learned is this.
+One last lesson that I learned on the silent retreat is this…

 For a guy that wants and lives a really simple life I sure do make it complicated sometimes.